Listen up, all you kosher cowboys! Did y’all know that today is Texas-Israel Day?

 No word on whether the TX Reps will proclaim a U.S.S.
 Liberty Day, Lavon Affair Day, Jonathan Pollard Day, Salvador Smecke Day, or a ‘Dancing Israelis Day’ to follow up on next Wednesday’s Texas-Israel celebration.

-Posted by Kevin Barrett on May 8, 2013, With 1942 Reads Filed under Humor, Of Interest.
+Posted by Kevin Barrett on May 8, 2013, With 1951 Reads Filed under Humor, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.